 Sovereign has zero tolerance to slavery and human trafficking and we expect all those in our supply chain and contractors to comply with our values.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our procurement and supply chains within our business, we will aim to provide training to relevant members of staff.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our procurement and supply chains within our business, we continue to aim to provide training to relevant members of staff.

-We also provide training to our frontline staff to help them identify potential cases of slavery and human trafficking and how to report them.
+We also continue to provide training to our frontline staff to help them identify potential cases of slavery and human trafficking and how to report them.

 During this financial year Sovereign Housing intends to further expand the steps it takes to combat modern slavery and human trafficking as follows: